 If you read our HideMyAss review, you’ll see that it has servers in nearly 200 countries.
 That said, some of HideMyAss’ servers are virtual servers, meaning they’re not actually physically in the location you are connecting to.

 NordVPN and Windscribe both have entirely physical servers, so you know you’re always connecting to a real server in the actual location you’re using.

 Most VPN providers limit the number of devices that an account can have on their network at any one time.
 This is generally to limit account abuse and prevent the network from being overwhelmed by an excessive number of connections.

 NordVPN abides by this convention by limiting users to six devices.
 This is a pretty run-of-the-mill number of connections for a single account to allow.

 If you’re looking for a VPN that will allow you to protect a huge number of devices, then Windscribe might be a great option to look into because it lets users have an unlimited number of connections on each account.
 This makes Windscribe a clear winner for this round.

 Windscribe is very hard to beat when it comes to pricing, and it even took the top spot on our free VPN services roundup.
 The free plan gives users 2GB of bandwidth per month, but this can be increased to 10GB by verifying your email address.
-This is one of the most generous free plans out there, though it does not include the streaming servers, as we mentioned earlier.
+This is one of the most generous free plans out there.
 Read our Windscribe vs. TunnelBear piece to see how they compare.